MohammedKhrishi/AI-Text-Based-Summarizer/README.md

 # AI-Text-Based-Summarizer

 React.js is a JavaScript library used to create the frontend of a single-page web application.
 It reduces the complexity of an application by dividing the UI into small and more manageable components.
 In this project, instead of using npx create-react-app app-name command, we will use $ npm create vite@latest to install all dependencies.
 This project used RTK Query and Redux Toolkit for advanced redux state management.
+Once you download the porject, change the API private key variable in the services file to fully engage with the app.

 # Getting Started
 Visit https://vitejs.dev/guide/